-If you are a single parent wanting to move to Australia and are unsure of your options, the below will hopefully help.
+If you are a single parent wanting to move to Australia and are unsure of your options, the information below will hopefully help.

 Please note, when researching the below I went round and round the different pages, trying to get to the bottom of the eligibility requirements and, as a NZ citizen on an SCV, if you need to wait the newly arrived resident wait period.